CodyReichert/whatcd-cli/README.md

 ### Install

-The quickest way to install this is with npm:
+The quickest way to install is to get the latest version from npm:

     $ npm install -g whatcd-cli
+  or get the latest from github

+    $ npm install -g CodyReichert/whatcd-cli

 And that's it!
 You can run it with: